sguox002/leetcode/array/review.md

 Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s.
 If there isn't one, return 0 instead. common practice: when sum>=s we keep shrinking the range from the left side

+63. Unique Paths II-dp
+34. Find First and Last Position of Element in Sorted Array-equal range
+33. Search in Rotated Sorted Array-binary search
+954. Array of Doubled Pairs
+if we can arrange it 2*A[i]=A[i+1] using multiset to store negative and positive separately
+229. Majority Element II
+find all elements appearing >n/3 times hashmap

+55. Jump Game
+array number is the max steps you can jump, find if we can reach the last. max steps we can reach at i, and also we must be able to reach i (reach>=i)

+79. Word Search
+dfs at any starting position. we need mark visited position first and then restore

+31. Next Permutation
+the next bigger permutation. from right to left, choose the first smaller one with larger one behind it, swap
+918. Maximum Sum Circular Subarray two cases: if the max is inside, and if the min is inside
+907. Sum of Subarray Minimums
+for each element we find a window which A[i] is the min.